yashika-21/Superstore-Performance-Analysis/README.md

 # Superstore-Performance-Analysis

-## Project Objective
-To analyze the store’s sales & profits across time, region, product, and customer to identify opportunities for growth and develop strategies to increase profits.
+To project aims to analyze the superstore’s sales & profits across time, region, product, and customer to identify opportunities for growth and develop strategies to increase profits.

+## Tools and skills used
+Excel (Formulas, PivotTables, PowerPivot, PivotCharts)